BatedUrGonnaDie/salty_bot/README.md

 racing, as well as output a multitwitch link if the race has 6 or fewer live racers, or an SRL race page link if it has more to keep the link size down.

+`!splits` will retrieve the best splits that you have uploaded to [Split.io](http://splits.io) for the current game and category.

 `!quote`/`!pun` will display a randomly selected quote/pun from a file.

 `!addqoute`/`!addpun` will add the given quote/pun to a review file so that you can manually move it over later.
 If